Sept. 2015 - Present: PhD Student, Columbia University

 - Developed the Greenwich Village Society for Historic Preservation Image Archive, an Omeka-based image archive.

-Feb.
-‘17 “Advanced Text Analysis with SpaCy and TextaCy” - Workshop at the 2017 NYCDH Week
+- Workshop given at New York University during the 2017 NYCDH Week

 Apr.
 '16 "An Introduction to Version Control with Git"